nikolaj278/SmartDigest/README.md

 ```

 - TG_BOT_TOKEN:
-create bot using BotFather.
-You will receive bot token.
+Go to Telegram and look for @BotFather.
+Issue the /newbot command and follow instructions.
+You will receive a bot token.
+Don't share it with anyone and treat it like a password!
 - TG_CHAT_ID:
 The bot will appear in your chat list.
-Send some message to it.
+Send any message to it.
 Then go to  environment where you code in python and run:

 ```python
 import os